Seven Sentences for Someday: The Snowy Monday Edition

 3. The closer we get to closing on our house, the more nervous I get that something is going to come along and screw it all up.
 I am trying to remain positive, but this anxiety is getting the best of me.

-4. Adam got a job where he has to work outside of the house.
+4. The Mayor got a job where he has to work outside of the house.
 This seems like a silly point for most, but we have worked side by side at home for the past 20 months, so it’s going to take some getting used to.
 I’m incredibly proud of him for following his passion, though.

 7. Every year there comes a time—and it’s never predictable when it is—when work is slow.
 I am lucky to get an article a day.
 That time has been this past week, which has only made my nerves worse because I have nothing to focus on but the creeping negative thoughts.
 But I keep fighting the good fight.